 Democrats are not focused on the president's rhetoric.

-We're focused on fighting for workers in this unequal economy, fighting for American families struggling to avoid health care, fighting to bring a measure of accountability to the this government, and fighting for a foreign policy that reflects both our interests and our values.
+We're focused on fighting for workers in this unequal economy, fighting for American families struggling to avoid health care, fighting to bring a measure of accountability to this government, and fighting for a foreign policy that reflects both our interests and our values.

-Yeah, let's trash, absolutely destroy and trash the president's speech before he Even bothers to give it.
+Yeah, let's trash, absolutely destroy and trash the president's speech before he even bothers to give it.

 Pretty unbelievable.

-The theme of the State of the Union is choosing greatness.
+The theme of the state of the union is choosing greatness.

 By the way, what a great idea.

-Why don't we choose to be as great as we can be, as rich as we can be, help everybody along the way as much as we can possibly do.
+Why don't we choose to be as great as we can be, as rich as we can be, help everybody along the way as much as we can possibly do?

-Uh the president obviously will be talking about immigration and how to secure our borders.
+The president obviously will be talking about immigration and how to secure our borders.

 Now we see it in even another state.